pyta-uoft/website/index.md

 ### E1135: Unsupported membership test {#E1135}

-This error occurs when you use an instance in membership test expression which implement membership protocol.
-This error may be similar to E1101.
+This error occurs when you use the membership test `a in b`, but the `b`'s type does not support this type of check.

-For example, if you want to check if a specific instance is inside another object, please make sure the object has this kind of membership.
+The standard Python types which support this check are strings, lists, tuples, and dictionaries.

 ~~~~ {include="E1135_unsupported_membership_test"}
 ~~~~